jonathanbcsouza/P4-MusicApp/README.md

 This was my 4th project during the Nanodegree program.

-There is some also comments in the code to help students.
+There is some comments within the code to help students.

 Features: